rahul-rahul1/rahul_notification_code/README.md

 3)Give the package name of your project.and press Button.Add Firebase to your Android App.

-4)Now Need of SHA 1 key
+4)Now Need of SHA1 key

-by pressing Right side of Android Studio and Click Gradle and Select the app from Gradle projects tray, double click on androi-signingReport you will see the SHA1 key on Console
+by pressing Right side of Android Studio and Click Gradle and Select the app from Gradle projects tray, double click on android-signingReport you will see the SHA1 key on Console
 SHA1: 62:14:3F:05:F4:1E:E8:9F:43:3A:56:81:0B:32:14:DB:5A:BE:A2:5C

 4)Here the google-services.json file will be downloaded when you press add app button.